restcord/restcord/README.md

 ------------

 This is a PHP library for the Discord API.
 This library is limited to the basic REST api that Discord provides.
-If you are doing anything heavy, or fancy, you should probably look at [the other php library][1].

 ## [Documentation](https://www.restcord.com/)